 Behind the statue is the Muzeul de Istorie Nationala si Arheologie (Museum of National History and Archeology).
 It was previously an old City Hall building but now it contains a large collection of ancient art.

-Address: Strada Crângului, Constanța | Hours: 9am-7pm
+Address: Strada Crângului, Constanța | Hours: 10am-9pm | Admission: 4 lei

 5, 6, 7, & 8.
-Visit some of the best attractions in the historic Peninsula District of Constanta
+Best Attractions in the Peninsula District

 Constanta’s Peninsula District is at the southeast end of the city.
 In this historic part of Constanta, there are a few highlights that you should look for:

-- Stradela Vântului (Strada Vântului 6-8, Constanța) – also called the Wind Street, is the narrowest pedestrian street in the Constanta, and second narrowest in Romania.
+- Stradela Vântului (24 hours) – also called the Wind Street, is the narrowest pedestrian street in the Constanta, and second narrowest in Romania.

-Address: Bulevardul Regina Elisabeta 4, Constanța | Hours: closed for restoration
+Address: Bulevardul Regina Elisabeta 4, Constanța | Hours: 10am-1pm & 2-8pm; closed Mondays & Tuesdays | Admission: 53 lei

-Continue walking on the promenade along the waterfront.
+Continue walking on the seaside promenade along the waterfront.
 At the east end, there are several monuments and statues.

 Seen in the photo is the Mihai Eminescu Statue, a statue commerating the great Romanian poet.